 Notes for contributors and submission instructions are available on the Taylor and Francis website.

 Japan Forum Editorial Team

 After consideration of the expressions of interest received, BAJS Council awarded the Japan Forum Editorial Team to the School of Oriental and African Studies for 2014-17.

 Japan Forum prizes

-Awarded by The British Association for Japanese Studies and The Daiwa Anglo-Japanese Foundation.
+Awarded by the British Association for Japanese Studies.

-This Prize was launched in 2001 and is awarded for the best article submitted to Japan Forum during the year by a junior scholar.
+This prize was launched in 2001 as the Daiwa Japan Forum prize and is awarded for the best article submitted to Japan Forum during the year by a junior scholar.

 |2012||Tuukka Toivonen (2011) 'Don't let your child become a NEET!'
 The strategic foundations of a Japanese youth scare, Japan Forum, 23(3): 407-429., Japan Forum, 21(1): 115-141.|

 |2011||Scot Hislop (2010) The pedagogical value of tsukinami haikai: learning cultural associations, Japan Forum, 22(3-4): 263-280.|